 A recreation amenity package and an overall park plan for the area along the Brandywine River were developed to promote the natural features of the existing wooded landscape.
 Stormwater management was integrated seamlessly into the park and open space amenity areas.
-A bridge connection was created to connect the new development and park to an existing park across the river as part of a regional park and open space network.
-The team consists of Carter van Dyke Associates (Planners/Landscape Architects); Looney, Ricks, Kiss, (Master Planning); Edward B. Walsh & Associates, Inc. (Civil Engineers/Surveyors).
+A bridge connection was created to connect the new development and park to an existing park across the river as part of a regional park and a regional trail system network.
+Phased construction of the project continues.
+The popularity of the project has required the construction of an additional community center and pool area.

 Location: Downingtown, Pennsylvania